Applying Google’s SRE Book Without Being Google

 Phase 3 (6–12 months): Mature alerting + culture

-Review all alerts with the principles covered in writing alerts that won’t be ignored.
+Review all alerts applying symptom-oriented alert principles.
 Integrate postmortems as living documents, not buried PDFs.
 Use on-call retros to improve documentation and runbooks.
+NIS2 compliance described in the NIS2 directive requires exactly this level of incident documentation — the SRE process covers it naturally.

 The Book’s Role in Team Formation

-A common practice: shared reading of the book in book clubs of 1-2 chapters per week.
-Not every chapter is equally relevant; highest-value outside Google:
+A common practice: shared reading of the book in book clubs of 1–2 chapters per week.
+Highest-value chapters outside Google:

 Chapters 18–20 (Cluster Management, Storage, Network) are academically interesting but hard to apply without a dedicated infrastructure army.